Osaka is one of the biggest and most popular cities in Japan.

 Osaka is the second largest city in Japan and a popular destination for foreigners and investors for many reasons.
 It’s been ranked as the third safest city in the world by the Economist’s Safe Cities Index.

 This is why property prices are higher compared to most of the other Japanese cities, except Tokyo.
-The past couple of years, the asking prices for second-hand apartments have been static or dropped during periods of time.
+In the past couple of years, the asking prices for second-hand apartments have been static or dropped during periods of time.

 If you compare Osaka with Nagoya, Yokohama, and Tokyo, the market in Osaka has performed the worst.